Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures: Organization of the proof

 The condition that is used to control the indicated form is given in square brackets directly underneath.
 Note that all forms are controlled solely by the quadratic offset Muckenhoupt condition, save for the adjacent form which uses only the weak boundedness property, and the paraproduct form which uses only the scalar testing condition.

-There is however a notable exception in our treatment here as compared to that in \cite{AlSaUr}.
-We make no use of a $\kappa $-pivotal condition as was done in \cite{AlSaUr}, and in particular we construct our corona decomposition using only the classical Calder\'{o}n-Zygmund stopping times.
-Instead we use the key fact that for a doubling measure $\mu $ and $\kappa \in \mathbb{N}$ chosen sufficiently large depending on the doubling constant of $\mu $, the $\kappa $-Poisson averages reduce to ordinary averages.
-Indeed, the $\kappa $-Poisson kernel of order $\lambda $ is given by
+There are however notable exceptions in our treatment here as compared to that in \cite{AlSaUr}.
+For example, we use only the classical Calder\'{o} n-Zygmund stopping time to bound the forms, and we control the stopping form by Muckehoupt, Riesz testing and doubling conditions.
+We will bound the remaining forms using only the fact that for a doubling measure $\mu $, the Poisson averages reduce to ordinary averages in the presence of vector Riesz testing and the Muckenhoupt condition.
+Indeed, the Poisson kernel of order $ \lambda $ is given by

 and a doubling measure $\mu $ has a `doubling exponent' $\theta >0$ and a positive constant $c$ that satisfy the condition,

 Thus if $\mu $ has doubling exponent $\theta $ and $\kappa >\theta +\lambda -n$, we have